immunefi-team/Bounty_Boosts/ZeroLend/Report 29120.md

 IERC20(token).approve(address(borrowGauge), amount);
 bool b = borrowGauge.notifyRewardAmount(token, (amount / 4) * 3);
 return a && b;
 ```

 This breaks the invariant that there's always enough rewards in PoolVoter to satisfy reward dispatch - since some are sent but `claimable` remains unchanged, it follows that the reward mechanism is insolvent.
 It can also be abused by attackers to collect rewards over and over again, for free.

 ## Impact Details
 Rewards can be misappropriated by an attacker or through natural sequence of events.
 Users will lose access to unclaimed yield.

+## Proof of concept
 ## Proof of Concept
 The POC is implemented as a standalone file.
 Simply run `attack()` on DistributorPOC which shows that funds were sent to the supply gauge, but the `claimable` for LendingPoolGauge remains unchanged.

 ```
 // SPDX-License-Identifier: MIT